vhaudiquet/ubuntu-project-docs/docs/how-ubuntu-is-made/concepts/glossary.md

 CLI
 Command Line Interface
-    An interface for interacting with an {term}`OS` and its installed applications via text based commands.
+    An interface for interacting with an {term}`OS` and its installed applications via text based commands, usually through a terminal or console.

 CVE
 Common Vulnerabilities and Exposures